 This does not imply that non-organic onesies are rough to the touch or bad for your baby’s skin.
 However, there is an added level of comfort with higher quality material.

 In addition, as with any higher quality item, organic onesies tend to hold up better to washes and the wear and tear of newborn life.

 In short, you can pay less for a higher number of onesies or pay more for a smaller number of onesies but ones that will probably hold up better for future babies.

 Having a baby in the summer does not necessarily mean that you won’t need any long-sleeved clothing.

 As noted before, newborns have more sensitive skin and it can often be a smart choice to have long-sleeved onesies on hand for outdoor adventures (protection from sun and natural allergens) and to help keep your newborn warm from artificially chilled air (A/C).

-As blankets are generally discouraged for newborns, it is wise to have long-sleeved bodysuits for night time.
-As most onesies are made of a light cotton, you rarely have to worry about your little one overheating.
+As blankets are generally discouraged for newborns, it is wise to have long-sleeved bodysuits for nighttime.
+As most onesies are made of light cotton, you rarely have to worry about your little one overheating.

 Even in colder weather, having light layers is often advised by moms of experience.